 The front panel of the case is one of the best things in it which is currently not being implemented in a lot of cases.
 It sports a ventilated front panel with a dust filter that will allow good airflow inside the case and at the same time, it will stop the entrance of dust to a good extent.
 At least it’s better than the cases which have very less area for intake and because of this I recommend going with it over the NZXT S340 Elite, however, the latter comes with a side tempered glass panel which is absent in it.
-It contains a side window panel that is not immune to scratches but should easily let you see the interior of the case properly.
+It contains tempered glass side panel that is the new addition to the original version of this case and therefore you will admire its aesthetics more than ever.

 Starting from how much fans and coolers it can take, there is a very good support for both radiators as well as chassis fans in it.
 You can install up to 3x 120mm fans at the front if you remove the HDD cage and with HDD cage installed you can install 2x 120mm fans.
 Similarly, you can install up to 360mm radiator at the front and a 360mm radiator at the top which is exactly what you should be looking for in case you want the best cooling performance.
 Surely, it’s not the best in cooling but it’s far superior to most of the mid-towers I listed on this list.

 You can install Mini-ITX, Micro-ATX, ATX as well as E-ATX motherboards in it that should not be wider than 264mm.
 A normal mid-tower doesn’t have a compatibility like this and you can install a very big CPU cooler in it at the same time as the total clearance for a CPU air cooler is 194mm.
 And as there is a lot of space in it because of the absence of the HDD cage in the middle, you can install very long graphics cards and do two Way-SLI or CrossfireX if you are planning to build a high-end Gaming PC.